microsoft/VFSForGit/Atomic.md

     -   This file will never be expanded as the kext will exit when we do not see the IsEmpty bit

--   Chmod() fails or is never reached due to a crash
+-   chmod() fails or is never reached due to a crash

     -   The default mode should be 755 (unless a user has played with umask, but this hole is out of scope for this design) so